Prateektiwaricoder16/ticc-tac-toe/README.md

 # ticc-tac-toe
-A amazing tic tac toe ga,e but it is new feature copyrighted by prateek tiwari and site is live
+A amazing tic tac toe game but it is new feature copyrighted by prateek tiwari and site is live here is the game ticcktac.netlify.app